Ethan Gutmann: Falun Gong issues

 In 2012 Gutmann stated, "There is a long-standing taboo in the journalism community about Falun Gong, about this issue [organ harvesting].
 To touch this issue is the Third Rail of journalism.
 If you touch it—if you are in Beijing, if you are based in China—you will not be given access to top leaders anymore."

+Uyghur issues

+In 2021 Gutmann stated, “A woman gave a confidential interview where she described a health check in her camp followed by three women disappearing in the middle of the night over the next week.
+To rule out sexual slavery, I explained that I was going to ask her an impolite question: ‘were these women beautiful?
+Were they sexually attractive?’

+She responded, ‘It is not nice to say this, but, no, they were not.’

+‘How would you describe them, then?
+Did they have anything in common?’